 Shape isn’t the only thing that makes vertical smokers stand out.
 People use them because of their compact designs and fast start-up times.
 More traditional fuels tend to take much longer to generate heat, but propane can deliver it with just the push of a button.

-Vertical propane smokers are easy to store as well.
-If you already have a full-sized grill, you probably won't have room a full-sized smoker too.
-On the other hand, you can just tuck a vertical smoker in a corner when you're not using it.
+Vertical propane smokers are easy to store and to use.
+If you already have a full-sized grill, you probably won’t have room a full-sized smoker too.
+On the other hand, you can just tuck a vertical smoker in a corner when you’re not using it.

 Since they don’t require electricity, propane smokers are ideal if you have a cabin in the woods that doesn’t have many–or any–outlets.
 They’re also a better option than charcoal smokers if there’s a burn ban in your area.